Creating workflows using actions

 What are actions?

 Often when you work with a number of files, you perform the same tasks repeatedly.
 For example, it could be that you want to resize several images and add new metadata before you upload the resized images to a web server using FTP.
 In FotoStation it is possible to create an action that can perform these and many other tasks in a single operation.

 An action in FotoStation consists of several small operations called sub actions.
 These sub actions can be combined in a chain to create an action.
-FotoStation comes with a few sample actions, such as for copying a selection of pictures to the My Pictures folder.
-If you need actions other than the predefined ones, you must create a new action or modify the sample actions.
+FotoStation comes with a few sample actions, such as copying a selection of pictures to the My Pictures folder.
+If you need actions other than those predefined, you can either create a new action or modify a sample actions.